 ‘Applicant’ means the parent / guardian of a Student, or, in the case of a Student who has reached the age of 18 years, the Student, who has made an application for admission to Balbriggan CC

 ‘Student’ means the person in respect of whom the application is being made.
 All uses of the word throughout this Policy therefore imply ‘prospective’ as part of the interpretation.
-That is, the use of the word ‘Student’ does not mean that the application for him/her has been accepted such that s/he is regarded as a Student of Balbriggan CC by virtue of application alone.
+That is, the use of the word ‘Student’ does not mean that the application or acceptance of offer makes him/her a student of Balbriggan Community College.
+A person is only regarded as a student of Balbriggan Community College once s/he is enrolled on his/her first day of attendance.

+‘Enrolled’ means attending the school as a registered student, in line with section 20(2) of the education (Welfare) Act 2000.

 ‘Gender’, in line with the definition of “the gender ground” in the Equal Status Act 2000, is such that “one is male and the other is female.
 This does not prejudice any Student who is Intersex or identifies as Androgynous/Androgyne, Bigender, Demigender, Gender Fluid, Genderqueer, Multigender, Neutrois, Non-binary, Transgender, Transsexual or otherwise

-‘Catchment Area’ refers to the designated residential area for application Balbriggan CC in respect of the person on whose behalf the application is being made.
+‘Catchment Area’ refers to the designated residential area for application to Balbriggan CC in respect of the person on whose behalf the application is being made.
 The catchment area for Balbriggan CC is defined as: the town of Balbriggan, Villages and townlands of Balrothery, Balscadden, Naul, Clonalvy, Hedgestown, Stamullen, Gormanston and Julianstown.

 ‘Parent’ has the same meaning as in the Education Act 1998 and includes a foster parent and a guardian appointed under the Guardianship of Children Acts, 1964 to 1997.